nbrest/kamehouse/installation.md

 * All kamehouse-shell scripts should be in the path if the install script correctly updated `${HOME}/.barhrc` file to source `${HOME}/programs/kamehouse-shell/bin/common/bashrc/bashrc.sh`

+* If using linux, **optionally** run `${HOME}/programs/kamehouse-shell/bin/kamehouse/install-kamehouse-shell-root.sh` to setup root user with the kamehouse-shell prompt as well.
+This is not really necessary, it's more to have the updated prompt when doing `sudo su`

 **WARNING**
 The script [install-kamehouse.sh](scripts/install-kamehouse.sh) will update your bash terminal settings.
 To revert your terminal unsource `${HOME}/programs/kamehouse-shell/bin/common/bashrc/bashrc.sh` from `${HOME}/.barhrc` and access the kamehouse-shell scripts from their full path or run the [uninstall-kamehouse.sh](scripts/uninstall-kamehouse.sh) script